cms-tau-pog/TauFW/docs/CMSDAS2020/flat_n-tuples.md

 ## Producing local n-tuple output and testing the code

 In the process of your adaptions to the analysis module [ModuleMuTau](../../PicoProducer/python/analysis/CMSDAS2020/ModuleMuTau.py), you are advised to test your implementation frequently after each small step you have done.
-This, you do best locally, using a limited number of events.
+This you do best locally, using a limited number of events.
 Furthermore, it is always a good idea to do it for one simulated sample and one data sample separately, in case you are working on simulation-specific implementations, for example.

 A possible local test command using preselected NanoAOD samples could look like: